RaGe359/whisky-wine-etl/README.md

 ## Goals

-- Scrape whisky auction listings; link - https://whiskyauctioneer.com/
+- Scrape whisky auction listings from https://whiskyauctioneer.com/
-- Analyze wine dataset; Taken from Kaggle instead of an API; link - https://www.kaggle.com/datasets/zynicide/wine-reviews
+- Analyze wine dataset taken from Kaggle API
+- Orchestrate with Airflow
 - Use Postgres for storage
-- Orchestrate with Airflow

 ## Structure